joutwater/Major-Studio-1/FINAL/Rembrandt : Zelfportrets/Qualitative.md

 Attire: This one was tough to figure out.
 I felt that the only remaining space was to use parts of the portait, but i didnt want to take too much of the space so one could still see the portrait.
 I played with opacity and the ratio of each portait to create the filled rectangle at the bottom of each.
 The colors choices were inspired by a range of gold for the golden era of painting around this time, but i made slight adjuistments to make each discernable from the other while not too loud.

 Controversy: These were my favorite!
 I wanted these to stand out the most becasue they reveal the most interesting parts of his story I think.
 The copies exist were inspired by richard while we were going over formatting ideas.
 That symbol really makes an impact when you turn it on because it takes up a lot of the margin space and creates a more engaging composition.
 The attribution debated was also fun.
 I wanted to create a graphic signature and put it on the top right, almost floating off of the painting to make it seem like it could be his or not his.
 I ended up moving it more back on the paintings because it was a little bit tough for the eyes to follow it from the painting, over the white border, and onto the black.
 It was the first time I had used an SVG in p5.
 I feel like this is a game changer in terms of symbology!!

-## New Contexts Project

-### Early Stages

-When presented with the prompt for our fourth and final project, I was determined to make something in three dimensions.
-I started looking into some options with photogrammetry and other modeling technologies, but with the limited timeframe, I decided to make something with my hands, leaving the computer screen.
-I would create a sculpture reflecting the data from my qualitative project of Rembrandt's self-portraits.

-Mock ups: